unipartdigital/puppet-phpldapadmin/README.md

 ## Module Description

-This module installs phpldapadmin, it does not manage or touch the web server configuration.
+This module installs phpldapadmin, and sets up the file '/etc/phpldapadmin/config.php' with provided user/password and hostname.

 ## Setup